AlbertUlysses/kanyethewrapper/README.md

 ### Saving Quotes

-If you like a quote and want to access it later, there are two steps you need to take.
+If you like a quote and want to access it later, there are several steps you need to take.
-First you need run the `watch_the_throne()` method.
+First you will need to declare a new class called `Facts` Then you need run the `watch_the_throne()` method, with the quote you are saving.
 This method saves the last quote that the API called.
 If the `west()` method was not called, then you'll receive an error.
 To see the saved quote, run the `heard_em_say()` method.